 The Ciao assertion language (see The Ciao assertion language) allows writing tests (including unit tests) by means of test assertions.
 These assertions make it possible to write specific test cases at the predicate level.
-This library contains predicates that can be used to run tests in modules and gather or pretty print the results.
-It also provides some special properties that are convenient when writing tests and the required run-time support.
+This library contains predicates that can be used to run tests in modules and gather or pretty-print the results.
+It also provides some special properties that are convenient when writing tests and the corresponding run-time support.

 :- test predicate(A1, A2, ..., An) : <Precondition> => <Postcondition> + <Global properties> # <Comment>.

 Where the fields of the test assertion have the usual meaning in Ciao assertions, i.e., they contain conjunctions of properties which must hold at certain points in the execution.
 Here we give a somewhat more operational (``test oriented'') reading to these fields: